A Zero Added Loss Multiplexing (ZALM) Source Simulation: The ZALM Source Model

 \subsubsection{DWDM Channels}

-Four identical DWDM filters are used to determine the approximate wavelength of the idler photons.
-These DWDM filters will typically use a grid spacing slightly larger than the emitted photon bandwidth and the guardband bandwidth to provide the most accurate wavelength estimate.
-It is this specific feature that introduces the Zero-Added-Loss characteristics of ZALM.
+Four identical DWDM filters are used to determine the approximate centre wavelength of the idler photons.
+These DWDM filters will typically use a grid spacing slightly larger than the emitted photon bandwidth and a guard-band to estimate the centre wavelength accurately.
+It is this specific feature that introduces the zero added loss characteristics of ZALM.